Seek truth from facts: In contemporary Chinese politics

 To "seek truth from facts" means that communists should test theory against reality rather than adhere dogmatically to theory.
 The slogan implies respect for facts and using facts to inform theory and policy.

-On 11 May 1978 journalist Hu Fuming published an article in state run newspaper Guangming Daily entitled "Practice is the Sole Criterion for Testing the Truth" (实践是检验真理的唯一标准 (Shíjiàn shì jiǎnyàn zhēnlǐ de wéiyī biāozhǔn)), directly contradicting then CCP general secretary Hua Guofeng's line of the Two Whatevers (两个凡是 (Liǎng gè fánshì)) policy and thereby Mao Zedong's policy of class struggle; in favour of economic reform championed by Deng Xiaoping.
-The title of the article is inspired by the ancient saying and is widely seen as a seminal document in the contemporary Chinese political landscape and marks the turning point to the era of Reform and Opening Up in 20th century China.
+On 11 May 1978 journalist Hu Fuming published an article in state run newspaper Guangming Daily entitled "Practice is the Sole Criterion for Testing Truth", directly contradicting then CCP general secretary Hua Guofeng's line of the Two Whatevers (两个凡是 (Liǎng gè fánshì)) policy and thereby Mao Zedong's policy of class struggle; in favour of economic reform championed by Deng Xiaoping.
+The title of the article is inspired by the ancient saying and is widely seen as a seminal document in the contemporary Chinese political landscape and marks the turning point to the era of the reform and opening up in 20th century China.
 In June 1978, Deng endorsed the perspective of the editorial at an All-Army Political Work Conference.
 Deng stated that Marxist theory should not be "lifeless dogma" and cited Mao's method of seeking truth from facts, contrasting the "Two Whatevers" with the view that "only through practice can the correctness of one's ideas be proved, and there is no other way of testing truth."

 Qiushi - "Seeking Truth" (求是 (Qiúshì)) is also the official name of the journal of political theory of the Chinese Communist Party, derived from the above slogan.
-The magazine has been published on a continuous bi-monthly basis since 1988 and contains articles and speeches authored by state and senior party leadership on policy and ideology.